 Game Debut in Casinos

-Originally tied to Hall’s preferred client Shuffle Master (which later became SHFL Entertainment), the rights to Power Blackjack were transferred to Bally Technologies in 2013 after the latter company acquired its rival in a $1.3 billion merger.
+Tied initially to Hall’s preferred client Shuffle Master (which later became SHFL Entertainment), the rights to Power Blackjack were transferred to Bally Technologies in 2013 after the latter company acquired its rival in a $1.3 billion merger.

 The Expansion of the Game